jerecoder/IReranker/README.md

 Auto-updated after each BEIR evaluation:
 - Average NDCG@10 per comparison for each ranker (scientific notation; higher is better).
-- NDCG@10 per dataset/ranker grid. `n/a` when results are missing.
+- Single per-model table: NDCG@10 per dataset, a rightmost average column (excluding datasets flagged for missing comparisons), plus trailing columns for average #inference calls and average cache hits per ranker. `n/a` when results are missing.
 - Tables are grouped by rerank matrix model (one section per model in `matrix_models` or auto-discovered models).
 - Results are split by ranker + oracle (see `oracle` in `summary.csv`; headers include the oracle label).

-## BEIR results

-Tables auto-updated after each BEIR evaluation.
+- Dataset headers turn red (and include "missing comparisons") when the rerank matrix is missing at least one pairwise comparison for that dataset.

 ## BEIR results